5 September 2022

 The 5 Dysfunctions of a Team written by Patrick Lencioni.

 If you are looking for leadership books to read, this one is a must.
 It is also available in a Manga addition which is pretty fun.
 However, if you are an avid Manga fan you may be disappointed at some of the style consistencies.
-If you are someone looking for a slightly different presentation style for a business book, you will like it.
+If you are someone looking for a slightly different presentation style for a business book, you’ll probably like it.

 So, the content!